SAVORING EACH MAGICAL DAY

 Magic has eaten a special food that also has made a marked change in his brain acuity.
 I wrote about that here.
 But now he forgets (or ignores) requests/commands he’s known forever.
 Even the treat-word doesn’t get the same response.
 And this past weekend, he began to howl, for no apparent reason.
 He’s suffered an appetite loss the past several days, and has been incredibly restless at night.
 He doesn’t want to play with his best friend Karma-Kat.
 Could it be…aging brain changes or *shudder* canine cognitive issues?

-One of my Mom’s shelties had such severe hip dysplasia by five months of age that he “bunny hopped” when he ran.
+One of my Mom’s shelties had such severe arthritis from hip dysplasia by five months of age that he “bunny hopped” when he ran.
 My first shepherd had hip dysplasia, too, and never jumped.
 Magic jumped so high in his youth, he’d nearly levitate.
 But last week, Magical-Dawg adopted the bunny-hop gait when running.
 More alarming, though, he’s also noticeably weak on his left rear flank, and can no longer “pose” to leg-lift.
 That leg and foot toes inward when he walks, and he frequently loses his balance.
 Could it be . . . dysplasia?
 Or something worse?

 MAGIC’S CHECK UP

 Last year, Magic got a senior blood panel screening to establish a baseline, so we repeated that.
 He also received a heartworm check, fecal exam, and vaccines for lepto, distemper and kennel cough (the others he received last year).
 I waited, trying my best to be hopeful, while the tests were run and Magic was examined for neurological signs. *gulp*